carpentries-incubator/genome-mining/_episodes/06-corason.md

 {: .output}

-As genomic database we will use the prokka-annotated `gbk` files of _S. galactiae_.
+As genomic database we will use the prokka-annotated `gbk` files of _S. agalactiae_.
 This database will be stored in the reserved directory `CORASON_GENOMES`.
 ~~~
 $ mkdir  CORASON_GENOMES